 We assume that you're working with a Bitbucket repo utilizing Bitbucket's CI Pipelines.

-Please note that the presence of any set environment variables will override those in a configuration file.
+Please note that the presence of any set environment variables will override those in your configuration files (if present).

 Click Save to proceed.